-The Company's AGM will be held at 12.00 noon on 16 December 2015 at Liberté House, 19-23 La Motte Street, Jersey, JE2 4SY and full details of the proposed resolutions are set out in the separate Notice of Meeting which has been issued with this report.
-As usual an open presentation to shareholders will be held at Henderson's offices in London the following day, 17 December 2015 when Mike Kerley will make an investment presentation and he and I will be happy to answer questions.
+The Company's AGM will be held at 12.00 noon on 13 December 2016 at Liberté House, 19-23 La Motte Street, Jersey, JE2 4SY and full details of the proposed resolutions are set out in the separate Notice of Meeting which has been issued with this report.
+As usual an open presentation to shareholders will be held at Henderson's offices in London on 15 December 2016 at 11.00 am when Michael Kerley will make an investment presentation and he and I will be happy to answer questions.
 If you would like to attend please complete and return the invitation card enclosed with this report.
-For the first time, this year, the Shareholder event will be live streamed so that shareholders who are unable to attend in person can view the meeting online at www.henderson.com/trustslive

-John Russell Chairman 5 November 2015
+John Russell Chairman 10 November 2016